preethamvishy/node-twitter-starter/README.md

 Current operations are fetching tweets of any user, fetching a user's likes, fetching tweets from a list, fetching a tweet by ID, fetch a user's following list and searching twitter for tweets.
 All tweets are fetched with Extended Tweet Mode enabled to support 280 characters.

 # Getting Started
-1. Obtain your twitter consumer key and onsumer secret from dev.twitter.com/apps and add them in config.js.
+1. Obtain your twitter consumer key and consumer secret from [Twitter](https://apps.twitter.com/) and add them to config.js.
-2. npm install
+2. `npm install`
-3. node server.js
+3. `node server.js`

-For active development, I suggest using nodemon.
+For active development, I suggest using `nodemon`.